Mid Game Character Building

 If you go into the skills menu (m) and cycle with (!), you can look at skill costs.
 Compared to other skills, Spellcasting only improves casting by a rate of 1/4.
 But if Spellcasting is (less than) 1/4 as expensive as a desired spell school, its worth it.

 Characters running out of MP, should, of course, invest a couple more points into this skill.
-Once you get into level 5-6 spells, you can defintely afford to invest 10+ levels into this skill.
+Once you get into level 5-6 spells, you can definitely afford to invest 10+ levels into this skill.
 The same applies for spell levels; though, make sure you really need this new spell, and can't just forget something with a scroll of amnesia.

 Spell Schools